-Many of us have a sneaking suspicion that workplace sexual harassment training simply doesn’t work.
+There’s an assumption among some companies that workplace sexual harassment training simply doesn’t work.

 Sure, we still make our staff go through it, but mostly because we have to.
 We want to protect our organizations from lawsuits and show that we’re making an effort.
-But if we’re honest with ourselves, the training seems mostly like a chore.

 After all, most people wouldn’t dream of harassing their colleagues, so the training won’t make a difference to them.
 And if people are monstrous enough to think it’s OK to treat their colleagues so inappropriately, a few hours in a conference room with an HR specialist isn’t likely to change that.
 (As ELI founder Stephen Paskoff mentioned in this New York Times piece, it’s unlikely that a sexual harassment class would have stopped someone like Harvey Weinstein.)

 Why waste your staff’s time and energy, not to mention dollars, on something that isn’t likely to make a difference in this serious issue?